Kathleen Ferrier: Failing health

-During the remainder of 1952 Ferrier, attended her seventh successive Edinburgh Festival, singing in performances of Das Lied, The Dream of Gerontius, Messiah and some Brahms songs.
+During the remainder of 1952, Ferrier attended her seventh successive Edinburgh Festival, singing in performances of Mahler's Das Lied, The Dream of Gerontius, Messiah and some Brahms songs.
 She undertook several studio recording sessions, including a series of Bach and Handel arias with Sir Adrian Boult and the London Philharmonic Orchestra in October.
 In November, after a Royal Festival Hall recital, she was distressed by a review in which Neville Cardus criticised her performance for introducing "distracting extra vocal appeals" designed to please the audience at the expense of the songs.
 However, she accepted his comments with good grace, remarking that "... it's hard to please everybody—for years I've been criticised for being a colourless, monotonous singer".
 In December she sang in the BBC's Christmas Messiah, the last time she would perform this work.
 On New Year's Day 1953, she was appointed a Commander of the Order of the British Empire (CBE) in the Queen's New Year Honours List.